ElijahAlmanzor/Robot_Programming/README.md

 # 2. Summary of the Solution:

 The perception problem is tackled using a [ROS YOLO implementation](https://github.com/leggedrobotics/darknet_ros) of the [Darknet CNN](https://github.com/AlexeyAB/darknet).
-YOLO was trained (transfer learnt) on 676 [manually labelled](https://github.com/AlexeyAB/Yolo_mark) images taken from the Gazebo simulation for localisation and detection of the 3 types of crops and the weeds.
+YOLO was trained on 676 [manually labelled](https://github.com/AlexeyAB/Yolo_mark) images taken from simulations for localisation and detection of the crops and weeds.

-Thorvald is moved to the start of the three pairs of crop rows using **Move_base** to position and orientate it with high accuracy.
+Thorvald is moved to the start of the three pairs of crop rows using **Move_base** to position it with high accuracy.
 To traverse the crop rows however, a simple proportional controller is used to move Thorvald in a straight direction towards the end of the crop rows.
 This allows for periodical stopping such that any weeds close to the center of the camera is sprayed with herbicide.

 # 3. Instructions:

 ## Running the Solution:
 1. Ensure that [YOLO ROS](https://github.com/leggedrobotics/darknet_ros) package is installed in your workspace - this is responsible for the CNN object detection.
 1. Ensure that the [uol_cmp9767m_tutorial](https://github.com/LCAS/CMP9767M/tree/master/uol_cmp9767m_tutorial) package is also intalled in your workspace.
+1. Ensure that CUDA is installed for your NVIDIA GPU.
 1. Overwrite the above packages using the data files from this repository.
 1. Ensure python libraries such as opencv, numpy, cvbridge and actionlib are installed.